MAN-07 Traceability

 Note: This functionality needs to be enabled via the Advanced Settings (Traceability configuration).

-The Traceability page allows members of the documents approval group to approve a fulfilled traceability matrix for a selected version via a dedicated status message.
+The Traceability page allows users belonging to any steps of the Release approval type to approve a fulfilled traceability matrix for a selected version via a dedicated status message.
 When approving the traceability matrix, the given version's Traceability Matrix release document will be (re-)generated and approved.

 4. Requirements Tree Page